nikomatsakis/funding/design-docs/exploration.md

 - Writing a catchy proposal for general maintenance work might be difficult, this might bias towards more high-profile/feature work.

 ## B: Maintainer role
-We should clarify what does being a funded maintainer entail.
+We should clarify what does being a funded maintainer entails.
 For example, we could explicitly say that being in this role:
 - Does not grant the maintainer any elevated *privileges* in the Project.
 - Does not give the maintainer priority in RFC voting.
 - Does not give the maintainer any extra weight or final say in reviews or any other decision process.